pasqal-io/qadence/docs/digital_analog_qc/pulser-basic.md

 operations from a restricted set of primitive ones.
 In the following, a custom entanglement operation is used as an example.

 The operation consists of moving _all_ the qubits to the $X$-basis.
 This is realized when the atomic interaction performs a controlled-$Z$ operation during the free evolution.
-As seen before, this is implemented with the `AnalogInteraction` and `AnalogRY` blocks and appropriate parameters.
+As seen before, this is implemented with the `AnalogInteraction` and `AnalogRY` blocks together with appropriate parameters.

 ```python exec="on" source="material-block" session="pulser-basic"